KOTRASAISOUMYASRI/OS-Jackfruit_CS911_CS493/README.md

 ## 🎯 Conclusion

-* Built a basic container runtime using C
+* Built a lightweight container runtime using C and Linux system calls
-* Achieved process isolation using Linux primitives
+* Achieved process and filesystem isolation using namespaces and chroot
-* Integrated kernel module with user-space runtime
+* Integrated kernel-space monitoring using a loadable kernel module
-* Demonstrated scheduling behavior using workloads
+* Demonstrated scheduling behavior using CPU, memory, and I/O workloads

 ---